Your Pelogrimage studio guide

 All studio (bike, tread or yoga) open up for class sign-ups a week in advance at 12pm EST. So if you want to book a ride for Saturday morning, you’ll have to be on your computer the Saturday before at 12pm EST. If you don’t care about bike placement, you could probably wait for a few hours.
 But the weekends are popular and fill up fast!
 Set an alarm!
 The link to sign up is here.
-The studio booking account is completely different from your bike account.
+(For London studio bookings, use this link instead) The studio booking account is completely different from your bike account.

 Minors aged 13-17 may ride the bikes when accompanied by an adult, assuming they meet bike height requirements.
 Other members have reported however that the minimum age for the tread studio class is 18 years old.

 Pro tip: If you’re hoping to get pictures with the instructor after your class, double check to make sure that they don’t have back-to-back classes.
 That’s how I missed out on my photo op with Jenn Sherman danggit.
 She tends to have back-to-backs.

 First-timers pay $20/class and second-times pay $32/class.
 The more packs you buy, the cheaper it gets.
 A 5-pack is $150 and perfect for a long weekend.
 I lucked out and got a 5-pack at $100 during their Black Friday sale.
 (Prices current as of 12/24/2018).
 Yoga prices are slightly cheaper but I don’t recommend the yoga classes (read more below).

 Mid-day bike classes are generally FREE!
 But that means you’ll need to show up at least 45 minutes ahead of time for walk-ins.
 It did not work with my NYC sight-seeing schedule so I skipped out on this.